-Choose the FHA 203(k) mortgage for larger projects -- buying a fixer-upper or refinancing your home while also funding major renovations.
+Choose the FHA 203(k) loan for larger projects -- buying a fixer-upper or refinancing your home while also funding major renovations.
 Another option is FHA's "Title 1" loan, which allows you to finance your smaller project and isn't tied to a refinance or home purchase.
-For either of these loans, you need to go to an FHA-approved mortgage lender.
+For either of these loans, you need to shop for an FHA-approved mortgage lender.

 The FHA 203(k) home loan allows you to buy a home or refinance a mortgage while incorporating home improvement into the project.
 To be eligible, you must:

 - Meet FHA's credit, income and other underwriting guidelines;

 - Finance a house that is at least one year old;

 - Borrow a total amount that is less than the FHA's maximum loan limit for your area; and

 - Have at least $5,000 for rehabilitation or renovation costs.